PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 But, on the other hand, he had unfinished business.
 His lady had been kidnapped and wanted rescuing.
 He could think of no saga, song or lay in which the hero had left his lady in peril to embark on a larger, more important quest.
 But, in a moment of unusually clear thinking, it seemed that the needs of the city should come before the needs of one heartbroken hero.
 Shouldn't they?

 So it was, lost deep in the shallows of his limited philosophy, that Relan bumped into a wheelbarrow with a corpse in it.
 He muttered half an apology before he recognized the man pushing the barrow.
-"Stavo!
+"Stavro!
 You have survived the assault.
 I am so glad."
 Relan heard a sharp intake of breath.
 A decidedly *feminine* intake of breath.
 He looked up to see a teary-eyed Sabriella on the other side of the wheelbarrow.

 "Sabriella, you have been rescued!"